 Treatment aims to manage rather than cure the condition, but is rarely successful.
 Recovery tends to be slow or non-existent.
 Treatment options may include:

-- Medications to treat associated mental disorders such as depression or anxiety.
+- Medications to treat associated mental health illnesses such as depression or anxiety.
 Unfortunately, a person with Munchausen syndrome may misuse prescription drugs to provoke symptoms for further medical intervention.

-- Cognitive behaviour therapy (CBT) may help to change the person’s beliefs and actions.
+- may help to change the person’s beliefs and actions.
 However, it is unlikely that someone with Munchausen syndrome would admit to falsifying symptoms, which can make progress difficult.
 Some people with Munchausen syndrome flatly refuse psychiatric help.

 - Avoiding unnecessary tests and surgeries is important to reduce the risk of complications.
 This can be aided by encouraging the person to go to only one primary care doctor.
 However, a person with Munchausen syndrome is likely to move on to other doctors and start again.